bcoles/kasld/tests/vm/README.md

 - `powerpc64` — boots PASS on `-M pseries` (`power9`, console `hvc0`), but the
   board delivers no KASLR seed, so the kernel boots unrandomized; the base is pinned via the disabled-base path, not a KASLR defeat.
-- `armeb` — blocked on both ends, by the toolchain and by qemu, not the recipe.
+- `armeb` — verified end-to-end on `-M virt`, boots PASS.
+It needs `-mbe8` on both payloads.
+A big-endian arm kernel runs its userspace **BE8** (byte-invariant) from ARMv6 on, while `make cross`'s only big-endian arm toolchain (`armeb-linux-musleabi`) emits **BE32** (word-invariant) unless
-  The only big-endian arm toolchain `make cross` provides (`armeb-linux-musleabi`) emits **ARMv5 BE32** code, so: against an ARMv7 **BE8** `multi_v7` kernel every instruction is byte-swapped and init SIGILLs; against a byte-order-matched v5 kernel (`versatile_defconfig` on `-M versatilepb`) qemu produces no output at all — it cannot boot a BE32 ARM Linux kernel (confirmed with an uncompressed `Image` + `earlycon`).
-Validating armeb needs a BE8-capable armv7 toolchain, which is not among the musl-cross set.
+  asked: a BE32 binary faults on its first instruction there, and since the faulting binary is `init`, the kernel panics killing pid 1 and the run reads as a boot failure rather than a build one. `-mbe8` produces BE8 instead; the Makefile passes it for the `armeb-*` triple when building `kasld`, and `run` passes it when building the init it stages alongside.
+Under qemu-user a BE32 binary runs either way, which is why only a full VM boot surfaces the difference.

 These rows skip cleanly in `tests/vm/run` until `build-kernel` populates the cache, so the Alpine arches are unaffected.
 Stock upstream defconfigs are used